-Receiving a scholarship can make a huge difference in a student's ability to attend SF State and focus on their studies.
+Receiving a scholarship can make a huge difference in students' ability to attend SF State and focus on their studies.
 One $1,000 scholarship provides the same financial support as 61 hours of minimum wage work - approximately the same investment of time needed for a student to take one class.

 Establishing a Scholarship

-Assistance helps students focus on their studies and reduces the number of outside jobs they work, which can have a negative impact on graduation rates.
+The assistance helps students focus on their studies and reduces the number of outside jobs they work, which can have a negative impact on graduation rates.
 To attract more scholarships, the University encourages alumni and friends to name these funds.
 Given students’ needs, the minimum to endow a named scholarship fund is $25,000 -- however you may “adopt a student” by naming an annual current fund scholarship with a minimum donation of $5,000.

 Paying your donation over time